Morphisms of Berkovich curves and the different function: Analytic curves

 \subsubsection{Morphisms of annuli}

 Let $A=\calM(k\{R^{-1}t,rt^{-1}\})$ be a closed annulus.
 Its minimal skeleton $l$ can be naturally identified with the interval $[r,R]$.
-For example, if $A$ is identified with $\bfA^1_k\{r\le|t|\le R\}$ then $l$ consists of the generalized Gauss valuations with $r\le |t|\le R$.
+For example, if $A$ is identified with the subdomain of $\bfA^1_k$ given by $r\le|t|\le R$ then $l$ consists of the generalized Gauss valuations with $r\le |t|\le R$.
 We will need the following classical result whose proof is omitted (for example, see \cite[Section~6.2]{berihes}).